ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-web-panel.md

 <img alt="" src="https://support.faveohelpdesk.com/ckeditor_attachements/2020/06/1591248805cwp2.png"  />

-## Point A record of the domain to CentOS Web Panel server
+## 3. Point domain to CentOS Web Panel server
 As the Centos Web panel is now installed.
 You can host Faveo in this Centos Web Panel.

 **Note:** You should have Domain pointing to this server.

-## Create user account  on CentOS Web Panel
+## 4. Create user account  on CentOS Web Panel
 Create user account under User Accounts > New account.

 <img alt="Cent OS Logo" src="https://support.faveohelpdesk.com/ckeditor_attachements/2020/06/1591272040cwp4.png"  />

-## Change PHP version and install PHP extension
+## 5. Change PHP version and install PHP extension

 CWP by default PHP 5.6 will be installed.
 You can install different PHP versions and their extensions in the panel.